takari/team-documentation/en/02-introduction/01-chapter2.markdown

 # Introduction

-This book was created to document the plugins and features available in the Takari Distribution including Maven (TDM).
-This introduction defines what the TDM distribution is and introduces the company behind this new distribution.
+This book was created to document the plugins and features available in the Takari Extensions for Apache Maven (TEAM).
+This introduction defines what the TEAM distribution is and introduces the company behind this new distribution.

-## What is TDM?
+## What is TEAM?

-TDM stands for the Takari Distribution including Maven.
-TDM is a collection of supported Maven plugins and extensions to core Maven.
+TEAM stands for the Takari Extensions for Apache.
+TEAM is a collection of supported Maven plugins and extensions to a core Apache Maven.
 It is made freely available by Takari.
 Takari is creating new releases every 30-60 days depending on the current development schedule.

-TDM was created to address several shortcomings in the "stock" Maven distribution and TDM includes the following features beyond that of Maven:
+TEAM was created to address several shortcomings in the "stock" Maven distribution and TEAM includes the following features beyond that of Maven:

 1. Support for incremental build operations